sebtiz13/homecluster/docs/references/backup-restore.md

 The salamandre cluster is automatically backup each day.

-- The database run they backup with barman at 1am.
+- The database run they backup with barman at 2am.
 - The kubernetes PVC run they backup at 2am.

   > **NOTE**: This create one full backup each first day of week (even database), and next days is incremental.

-### Sandbox backup
+### Manual backup

 The cron jobs is disabled on sandbox but it's can be run manually with following commands :

-- Database: `sudo -u barman /usr/bin/barman -q backup --wait main_backup`
 - Kubernetes PVC: `sudo -u backup /opt/backup-cluster/backup.sh`

 ## Restore